Israeli aircraft strike rocket launch sites in Lebanon, military says | Law-Order

 Speaking to Israel's Ynet TV, Defence Minister Benny Gantz said: "This was an attack meant to send a message ...
 Clearly we could do much more, and we hope we won't arrive at that."
 Gantz said he believed a Palestinian faction had launched the rockets.
 Small Palestinian factions in Lebanon have fired sporadically on Israel in the past.

 The border has been mostly quiet since Israel fought a 2006 war against Hezbollah, which has advanced rockets.
-The border incidents came after a suspected drone attack last Thursday on a tanker off the coast of Oman that Israel, the United States, and Britain blamed on Iran.
+Israeli aircraft struck Hezbollah posts in the border area last summer.
+Israel says its aircraft last struck inside Lebanon in 2014, though Al-Manar TV reported https://www.reuters.com/article/uk-mideast-crisis-lebanon-blast-idAFKBN0P109L20150621 one such strike in 2015.
+This week's cross-border fire came after a suspected drone attack last Thursday on a tanker off the coast of Oman that Israel, the United States, and Britain blamed on Iran.
 Two crew members, a Briton and a Romanian were killed.
 Iran has denied any involvement.

 The United States and Britain said on Sunday they would work with their allies to respond to the attack.
 Israel says it is keeping the option open of acting alone if necessary.